-At Primer, testing is our niche.
+At Primer, running ad tests is our niche.
 It’s the best and fastest way to grow.
 But what exactly do we test for our agency partners?
 Here’s what we test on ads (and what we recommend you test, too)!

 Test Images and Videos

 The most important thing to test is ad creative.
 According to a Meta study, it’s the biggest lever for growth.
 Creative fatigue causes winning ads to go stale, so it’s important to test new ad creative so you have fresh winners before your current winners phase out